New York City was like a drug and I was a junkie.

 “I’m not sure.”
 I kept moving.
 “But something awful has happened and I have to get home.”

 Bobby motioned for the others to follow and they were all there when I opened my apartment door to a ringing telephone.

 It was my ex, who was now my boyfriend, and he was visiting in our hometown.
 “Karyn,” he spoke softly into the receiver, “your Dad died early this morning.
 Your Mom’s at the hospital.
-They think he had a heart attack.”
+They think he had a heart attack or a stroke.”